Stewartstown Railroad

+History

 The railroad was organized by a group of local citizens in 1884 to connect Stewartstown and its agricultural base with the Northern Central Railway's Harrisburg–Baltimore route at nearby New Freedom.
 The 7.4 mi route posed many obstacles, including steep grades and sharp curves, and took nearly a year to complete, opening in 1885.
 In the early years, there were six trains each day, carrying passengers and agricultural products.

 The New Park & Fawn Grove Railroad opened in 1906, running for 9.2 mi between Fawn Grove and the eastern terminus of the Stewartstown Railroad in Stewartstown.
 Efforts in 1906, 1909, and 1924 to extend the New Park & Fawn Grove from Fawn Grove to slate and marble quarries in Delta were never realized.
 The Stewartstown Railroad took over the New Park & Fawn Grove in 1923 and operated it until 1935.

 The years of the Great Depression took their toll on the Stewartstown Railroad Company and revenues dropped sharply.
 The end of the steam locomotive era marked the introduction of a gasoline powered combination car that provided both passenger and express service.
 Passenger ridership plummeted from the mid-1920s onward and officially ceased in 1952.

 The railroad closed in 1972 after Hurricane Agnes destroyed parts of the former Northern Central line between Harrisburg and Baltimore, severing the Stewartstown's link with the national rail network.
 The Stewartstown remained closed until 1985, when the former Northern Central line reopened between New Freedom and York.
 (Track from New Freedom south to Baltimore was never repaired and was eventually removed.)
 During this time, the Stewartstown ran excursion trips and occasional freight service, connecting at York with what was then Conrail and the Maryland & Pennsylvania Railroad.